smalhasib/SUST-Portal/README.md

 Features Descriptions :
 -----------------------

-***GU Design :*** It is the graphical view of our porject .
+***GU Design :***  *It is the graphical view of our porject .
 It will show different portions for different purpose.
-In every submission we will try to improve it more and more.
+In every submission we will try to improve it more and more*.

 ***Authentication and Registration :*** Every users will provide their real identities and get registered in our site.
 Using this identity he will perform different types of work in out site.